Hastings Center News

-America’s Bioethicists: Government Must Use Federal Powers To Fight COVID-19
+America’s Bioethicists and Health Care Leaders: Government Must Use Federal Powers To Fight COVID-19

 Nearly 1,400 of the nation’s most prominent bioethicists and health leaders signed an urgent letter to Congress and the White House, imploring the U.S. government to immediately use its federal power and funds to respond to the COVID-19 pandemic as a matter of moral imperative.
 The petition was developed by Mildred Solomon, president of The Hastings Center, and Lawrence Gostin, a Hastings Fellow and director of the O’Neill Institute for National and Global Health Law at Georgetown University.